MediaComem/comem-webdev/subjects/angular-auth-starter/README.md

 You should see the form.

-> We do not user the HTML5 mode in this example.
+> We do not use the HTML5 mode in this example.
 But if you'd like your url to not have the `#!` fragment, see [here][html5mode]

 ### Get the values

 We will use this form to log on our user.
 For that, we will call the `POST /auth` URL of the Citizen Engagment API.

-Tale a loog a the [documentation for this URL][auth-url] to see what we'll need to send.
+Tale a look a the [documentation for this URL][auth-url] to see what we'll need to send.

-Using angular's two-way-binding, we can bind our form input to a similar object in our controller.
+Using angular's two-way-binding, we can bind our form input values to a similar object in our controller.

 In our `login-ctrl.js` add this at the end of the controller function: